BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 ```

-When we execute `cdk synth` the error we wanted to see is produced. `cdk synth` failed with the message `CFN Output is not allowed in this stack`:
+When we execute `cdk synth` the error we wanted to see is produced. `cdk synth` fails with the message `CFN Output is not allowed in this stack`:

 ```python